f-fuchs/ObsidianNotes/ComputerVision/Training/Self Supervised/Fully Convolutional Masked Autoencoder (FCMAE).md

 ## Decoder Design

-The decoder consist of just a plain [[ConvNeXt#ConvNeXt Block|ConvNeXt block]].
+The decoder consist of just a plain [[ConvNeXt#ConvNeXt Block|ConvNeXt block]] with dimension 512.
 This forms an asymmetric encoder decoder architecture overall, as the encoder is heavier and has a hierarchy.
-More complex decoder design were considered but did not offer any advantages.
+More complex decoder design were considered but did not offer any advantages, see tables below.

 ![[fcmae_decoder.png]]

+## Reconstruction Target

+Similar to [[Masked Autoencoder (MAE)|MAE]], the target is a patch-wise normalized image of the original input, and the loss is applied only on the masked patches.
+The mean squared error (MSE) between the reconstructed and target images is used as loss.